Boundaries

 First Generation Mindset

-You may not have grown up with means.
+A lot of first generation latinos did not grow up with means.
 The messaging that you may have heard is "trabaja duro" (work hard) and from there on you have equated working hard with making money, surviving, fulfillment in life.
 So now you made it, you've graduated or have a degree on your belt but you may be feeling sad like everything is a struggle and we have to do this job because that's what we went to school for.
 I'm an advocate for reframing old belief systems like these.
-We often forget that our parents migrated here to give us a better life and part of our job is to use this opportunity to work smarter, not harder and to learn that there can also be room for joy in this lifetime.
-It's important to reflect on how work was modeled for you by your parents and ask yourself is it working for you?
+We often forget that our parents migrated here to give us a better life and part of our job is to use this opportunity to work smarter, not harder and to learn that there can also be room for job in this lifetime.